CharlesStockman/linuxConfiguration/README.md

 ##### On the command line call the functions to install the software

-* installs 			--> installs each package from the associative array found in the repository.sh
+* installAll 			--> Install all the software using the package executable ( Curretnly install pacman and pip )
 * updateWorld			--> updates the system

 ##### Standard functions found in the command.sh